Cyber-risk, Privacy, and Internet Insurance

 Though some businesses perceive cyber-risks as new, the reality is that companies have faced and managed computer-related and internet-related liabilities since the late 1990s.
 As a policyholder lawyer, Marc Mayerson has provided counsel and provided thought leadership on related insurance-coverage issues since that time.
 The author of several articles on computer-based or cyber-related insurance published over the past 16 years, Marc Mayerson and The Mayerson Firm PLLC can provide sound advice and representation to businesses and nonprofits on the peril of cyber-related loss.
 With the ever shifting nature of cyber-, internet-, cloud- or web-based liability, clients benefit from having a policyholder lawyer as part of the response team.

 Directors and officers face the risk of liability from inadequately managing cyber-risk.
 Consequently, there is an important intersection between directors and officers insurance and cyber-risk and cyber-risk policies.
-Board members oversee the information security practices at their organizations, and companies engaged in mergers and acquisitions need to be aware that intellectual property of the company being acquired may have been compromised by data-security breaches that had not been detected before the acquisition, meaning that the crown jewels being acquired are paste and not unique.
-The board needs to provide oversight regarding information security, due diligence, vendor relationships, cloud computing, and more, and the company and the members themselves need to ensure that they are protected from claims of nonfeasance or mismanagement but also that they are indemnified or insured if such claims are made.
-Indeed, the purchase of D&O insurance or cyber-risk insurance policies provide the opportunity for stakeholders to evaluate the information security practices and the shifting risk profile associated with the use of computers and communications technologies.
+The purchase of D&O insurance or cyber-risk insurance policies provide the opportunity for stakeholders to evaluate the information security practices and the shifting risk profile associated with the use of computers and communications technologies.
 As coverage counsel, Marc Mayerson provides insight to ensure that board members are fully protected under company- or individually purchased insurance policies.

-Companies face the risk of liability from data breaches leading to remediation costs, notification costs, and potentially credit-monitoring costs.
-There is a burgeoning, albeit still developing, array of insurance offerings intended to provide some measure of insurance coverage for data breach and its attendant costs.
+Companies face the risk of liability from data breaches leading to remediation costs, notification costs, and potentially credit-monitoring costs. here is a burgeoning, albeit still developing, array of insurance offerings intended to provide some measure of insurance coverage for data breach and its attendant costs.
+Such policies often will cover social-engineering and business email compromise as well as ransomware.
 As an immature product, there are crucial differences among the various insurance policies on the market, and any individual "cyber" policy might not dovetail with the actual risk exposures of the particular insureds.
 Consequently, one of valuable services provided by The Mayerson Firm PLLC as coverage counsel is to review and help tailor proposed cyber-risk policies, working closely with risk managers, CSOs, and CIOs to ensure that the policies being purchased provide real value.

 While consumer privacy claims may be the top of mind focus -- and the easiest to insure in today's insurance markets -- the proper presentation of data-breach claims under the new insurance policies calls for experienced coverage counsel to maximize the likelihood of recovery (and to shape the proper expectations of management as to how much insurance policies might indemnify following a loss).
 Every case that will be litigated over the next half-dozen years will break new ground in insurance law, which is why Marc Mayerson's nearly thirty years' experience and concurrent law-school-teaching and article writing equips him to provide creative -- and cost effective -- representation.